-December is quite the season for celebrations.
-On Tuesday, December 12, Hanukkah begins at sundown.
-This is the Jewish eight-day, wintertime “festival of lights”, which is celebrated nightly with a menorah lighting, special prayers and fried foods.
-But what is this “festival of lights”?
-We thought we’d share with you a little more about this Jewish holiday.
+This week Hanukkah, the Jewish eight-day, “festival of lights”, begins at sundown on Thursday, December 10 and continues through Friday, December 18.
+Hanukkah is celebrated nightly with a menorah lighting, special prayers and fried foods.
+Read on to find out a little more about this Jewish holiday.

 The Festival of Lights

 At the heart of this festival is the nightly menorah lighting.
 According to the website chabad.org, the menorah holds nine flames, one which is used to kindle the other eight lights.
 On the first night of the celebration, just one flame is lit.
 On the second night, an additional flame is lit.
 By the eighth night of Hanukkah, all eight flames are lit.
-Before the menorah is lit, special blessings are recited and traditional songs are sung afterward.
+Before the menorah is lit, special blessings are recited.
+Traditional songs are sung afterward.

 What a menu!